 How do I obtain a Form 5173 clearance transfer certificate?

 If the deceased was not a US citizen and was not resident in the US, the estate will need to complete and file a Form 706-NA.
 There will also be a significant amount of supporting papers required, by way of evidence of the estate details, as well as correctly requesting the relevant sections of any applicable double taxation treaty to allow the estate to benefit from relief on estate duty.

 The form can be located on the IRS website together with the Form 706-NA instructions.
 It is important to check that you are using the correct revision of the document for the year that the deceased passed away.

 How long does it take to obtain a transfer clearance certificate from the IRS?

-This is, unfortunately, a long process, usually taking between 6–9 months.
+This is, unfortunately, a long process, historically taking between 6–9 months.
+However, we are currently experiencing processing times of between 15 – 24 months, due to the delays caused by the pandemic.
 Sometimes the timescale can be much longer if the estate is chosen for audit.

 It is also something which is not often listed as a requirement by the transfer agent or asset holder when you initially contact them for assistance.
 When it is mentioned, they may refer to it as a “Form 5173 Transfer Certificate”.
 Many people find that they are only told about this requirement once they lodge all the completed forms.
 As it takes such a long time to be arranged, reporting the US assets to the IRS should be attended to as soon as possible.